Department of Electrical Engineering

 The field of electrical engineering is vast.
 It covers the design, construction, and operation of every kind of electrical component, circuit, and system.
 It's integral to modern life and necessary if we are to build a more sustainable world.
 Where better to become an electrical engineer than in the heart of Silicon Valley?

-At Santa Clara, you'll study with distinguished faculty members who bring industry challenges to their classrooms and research.
+At Santa Clara, you will study with distinguished faculty members who bring industry challenges to their classrooms and research.
 They've developed a curriculum that is both practical and innovative, and takes care to address ethical and societal impacts.

 SCU EE graduates are highly sought-after for their technical knowledge and leadership skills here in the Valley and beyond.